 Health New England

 One Monarch Place, Suite 1500

-Complaints to the Federal Government: If you believe your privacy rights have been violated, you also have the right to file a complaint with the Secretary of the Department of Health and Human Services. http://www.hhs.gov/ocr/filing-with-ocr/index.html.
+Springfield, MA 01144-1500 Complaints to the Federal Government: If you believe your privacy rights have been violated, you also have the right to file a complaint with the Secretary of the Department of Health and Human Services by calling 1-877-696-6775 or visit their website at https://www.hhs.gov/ocr/complaints/index.html.

-You will not be retaliated against for filing a complaint with us or the federal government.
+You will not be retaliated against for filing a complaint with HNE or the federal government.

 View Health New England's full Compliance Program Description and Code of Conduct here.